bdach/bdach.github.io/_posts/2020-09-18-when-double-epsilon-can-equal-zero.md

 I still have some untold ones I haven't summarised yet, so I might get onto that if there's interest.

 Until next time!

+---

+*Sep 18: This post was amended due to incorrectly stating that SIMD instructions work across multiple threads or cores.
+This is not the case, as they simply use larger, 256-bit registers, therefore allowing 4 double-precision values to be handled at a time.
+Thanks to [/u/solraun](https://www.reddit.com/r/programming/comments/iv2vwr/when_doubleepsilon_can_equal_0/g5pkdzt/?utm_source=reddit&utm_medium=web2x&context=3) from reddit for the correction!*